FAQ: Advanced authoring with SuperMemo 2000 |

 Question:

-(romanized Chinese) it is not recognized in the element title.
+I noticed that when I use a pinyin font (romanized Chinese) it is not recognized in the element title.
 It shows ASCII codes in place of special characters

 Answer: